Ashford, Kent with Index of names and places at end

 6. John ASHERST, C.W., Josephus HATCH Me Fecit.
 1620.

-35. On An Altar Tomb, at The East End of The Church, nearly under ye defaced Image of the Virgin Mary (see Page 81) (with the Arms of WARREN, as at Page 147) is the Following Inscription for the Learned Dr. William Warren, Author of the Account of Ashford, of which I have here given a true Copy.
+35. On An Altar Tomb, at The East End of The Church, nearly under ye defaced Image of the Virgin Mary (see Page 81[not reproduced]) (with the Arms of WARREN, as at Page 147[not reproduced]) is the Following Inscription for the Learned Dr. William Warren, Author of the Account of Ashford, of which I have here given a true Copy.
 H.S.E.
 Gulielmus Warren, LLD, Aulae Trin.
 Cantabr.
 Socinq Reverendi Viri Samuelis Warren Hujus Ecclesiae olim Vicarij Filius Obijt iii Jan 1744/5.
 Aetatis suae 63.

 36. Altar Tombs also for COLT, CORNISH 1657.
 DAVIS, *FITCH 1634.
 FLINT, GREENHILL, HORTON, MARSH and SHEPPARD, several others whose Inscriptions are gone. *This Tomb stands on ye rising Ground facing ye Church Gate: a Custom prevaild, for many Years, of paying Money for Bargains etc. on this Tomb.